 First quarter earnings per share of $1.48, reported by the company on April 23, 2014, were in line with what analysts had been expecting.
 The stock had a modest 1.67% gain from the day before to the day after the announcement.
 It has now exceeded the consensus earnings estimate by an average of 3.08% in its last six reported quarters, a favorable indicator for the stock.

 |Price/Cash Flow Ratio||D|

 Gilead Sciences, is a very profitable company with strong overall indicators in this section of our analysis.
 The company's different measures of return to shareholders and margins are typically above those of its peers.
-In the last four quarters Gilead Sciences, earned a profit of $3.05 billion, equivalent to 28.62% of its sales in the period.
-Operating income during that same period accounted for 41.41% of sales, 238.09% higher than the average operating margin for the Biotechnology industry, which was 11.83%.
-Based on its trailing 12-month earnings, Gilead Sciences, return on equity of 27.99% is a very strong indicator of profitability and a positive reflection on the company's management efficiency.
-However, it represents a decline from the year earlier period's return on equity of 28.99%, possibly spelling a slowdown in the company's business.
+In the last four quarters Gilead Sciences, earned a profit of $4.58 billion, equivalent to 33.41% of its sales in the period.
+The Biotechnology industry had an average operating margin of 11.76% in the period.
+The company's operating margin of 48.46% exceeded that average by 300.47%.
+Gilead Sciences,'s return on equity, based on trailing 12-month earnings, is not only outstanding at 34.21%, but it's higher than the 28.29% return on equity from the year earlier period.
+This is an important metric of management efficiency in our grading system, as it measures the amount earned on an investment in the company's common stock.

 |Debt/Cash Flow Ratio||A|